tchase56/vscode_demo/README.md

 #### Attach VSCode to Container Initial Setup

+1. Open VSCode
+2. Open a terminal
+    * A terminal can be spawned by dragging from the bottom of the VSCode screen
-1. Build image from Dockerfile
+3. Build image from Dockerfile
     * `docker image build -t vscode_demo_image .`
-2. Build a container from the image
+4. Build a container from the image
     * `docker run -d -t --name vscode_demo_container vscode_demo_image`
-3. Attach VSCode to container
+5. Attach VSCode to container
     * click on the docker extension button
     * open the containers tab
     * right click on vscode_demo_container and select "attach visual studio code"
-4. Install the necessary VSCode extensions in the container (same as above)
+6. Install the necessary VSCode extensions in the container (same as above)
-5. Reconfigure github inside of container
+7. Reconfigure github inside of container
     * git config
         * `git config user.email "*****"`
         * `git config user.name "****** ******"`